astrojs/rawimage.js/README.md

 ## API

-    webfits.init(DOM, width, height)
+    webfits.init(DOM, dimension)
-Initializes a visualization context on the `DOM` element with the given `width` and `height`.
+Initializes a visualization context on the `DOM` element with the given `dimension`.
 In the background this function checks the capability of the browser utilizing either a WebGL or canvas context.

     webfits.setImage(pixels, width, height, statistics) Passes an array of pixels representing an image of `width` and `height` dimensions.
 Default parameters are set for visualization.
 If the `statistics` argument is `true`, basic statistics are computed for a more optimal set of visualization parameters.

     webfits.updateParameter(parameter, value)
 Updates the given `parameter` with `value`, and re-draws the image.

+## Example

+An example may be found in the `example` directory.
+To get started run:

+    ./setup.sh

+This will download `fits.js` and a sample image of m101 from MAST.
+You will need a local server running from the root directory.
+If developing with NodeJS, run

+    npm install .
+    http-server

+otherwise a local server may be started using Python.

+    python -m SimpleHTTPServer

 ## Example